 \subsection{Summary}

-There are now four good reasons to use the spherical wavelet-harmonic basis: \begin{enumerate} \item The kinematic scattering matrix $\mathcal I^{(\ell)}$ can be integrated analytically for piecewise-constant basis functions. \item As measured by the ``missing (distributional) energy'' in \eqref{eq:METhaar}, the wavelet series converges to the correct value as $1/n_\text{coeffs}^2$, where $n_\text{coeffs}$ is the number of coefficients included in the expansion.
-Other examples, e.g.~Fourier or Bessel series, converge more slowly as $1/n_\text{coeffs}$. \item The wavelet extrapolation method allows the large $n$ coefficients to be evaluated from the derivatives of the function, via \eqref{sphH:cubic}, rather than from integrating the inner products $\langle \phi_{n \ell m} | f \rangle$. \item From \eqref{eq:logNeval}, the computational difficulty in evaluating $\langle n \ell m | f \rangle$ actually drops for large $n$ wavelets, so that the integration time grows logarithmically with the number of coefficients to be calculated.
+There are now four good reasons to use the spherical wavelet-harmonic basis: \begin{enumerate} \item The kinematic scattering matrix $\mathcal I^{(\ell)}$ can be integrated analytically for piecewise-constant basis functions. \item As measured by the ``missing norm-energy'' in \eqref{def:MET}, the error in the wavelet expansion scales as $1/n_\text{coeffs}^2$, where $n_\text{coeffs}$ is the number of coefficients included in the expansion.
+(Other examples, e.g.~the Fourier series, converge more slowly as $1/n_\text{coeffs}$.) \item The wavelet extrapolation method allows the large $n$ coefficients to be evaluated from the derivatives of the function, via \eqref{sphH:cubic}, rather than from integrating the inner products $\langle \phi_{n \ell m} | f \rangle$. \item From \eqref{eq:logNeval}, the computational difficulty in evaluating $\langle n \ell m | f \rangle$ actually drops for large $n$ wavelets, so that the integration time grows logarithmically with the number of coefficients to be calculated.
 For other basis choices, the integration time scales as some power of $n_\text{coeffs}$ (e.g.~linearly or quadratically). \end{enumerate} Combining the $1/n_\text{coeffs}^2$ convergence of $\mathcal E$ with the $k$th order extrapolation method, the integration time not only scales logarithmically with the precision goal $\Delta \mathcal E$, it does so with an additional numeric factor:

 with e.g.~$k=3$ for the cubic extrapolation method.
-For comparison, the integration time for a harmonic radial function (Fourier/Bessel/etc.) scales as
+For comparison, the integration time for an oscillatory radial function (Fourier/Bessel/etc.) scales as

 with $p=2$ unless special efforts are made to handle the oscillatory part of the Fourier integrals.